RCL Benziger: Europe

 In 1986, the publishing house was sold to the Rheinpfalz Group in Ludwigshafen, and the children's book division was bought by Arena Publishing in Würzburg.
 After a creeping decline, Benziger's Swiss operation was taken over by Patmos Publishing in 1994.
 In 2003, publishing activities under the Benziger name were discontinued.
 In 1985, Benziger spun off its publishing distribution.
 Since 2015, it has been operating under the name Balmer Bücherdienst AG and is the second-largest intermediate book-trade company in Switzerland.
 In 1986, the printing house in Einsiedeln was separated from the publishing house to become an independent stock corporation like the publishing house.
-However, without the publishing house, the company could no longer bring in sufficient revenue and was discontinued in 1995.
-The Einsiedeln bookstore founded in 1802 was sold in 1987, but it still exists under its old name.
+Without the publishing house, however, the company could no longer bring in sufficient revenue and was discontinued in 1995.
+The Einsiedeln bookstore founded in 1802 was sold in 1987, but, still exists under its old name.